-This is why several definitions of a successful adversarial example have been developed that are specific to discrete domains such as text \citep{Zhang2019GeneratingTA}.
-According to \citep{jinBERTReallyRobust2020} we can identify three main requirements for an adversarial attack on text to be successful: \begin{enumerate} \item Human Prediction Consistency: The prediction made by humans should remain unchanged.

-\item Semantic similarity: The designed example should have the same meaning as the source as judged by humans.
+According to \cite{jinBERTReallyRobust2020,adv_quality_morris} we can identify three main requirements for an adversarial attack on text to be successful: 1.
+Human prediction consistency: The prediction made by humans should remain unchanged; 2.
+Semantic similarity: The designed example should have the same meaning as the source as judged by humans; 3.
+Language fluency: the generated examples should look natural and grammatical.

-\item Language fluency: The generated examples should look natural and grammatical. \end{enumerate} We can observe a similar constraint definition in \citep{adv_quality_morris}, with the addition of the ``overlap'' constraint that focuses on character-level changes.